nunocoracao/blowfish/exampleSite/content/docs/hosting-deployment/index.md

 - Click _Optimization_ in the _Speed_ section
 - Scroll down to _Rocket Loader™_ and disable it

-Hugo sites built with Congo still load very quickly, even with this feature disabled.
+Hugo sites built with Blowfish still load very quickly, even with this feature disabled.

 ## Shared hosting, VPS or private web server